Top 10 consumer psychology blogs

 “When it comes to scarcity or FOMO or any particular topic around consumer psychology, we as humans feel like when we see something really good in someone else’s life, we also want to have that same thing, even if we already have something really similar,” said Maurya.
 “The particular chemicals that are generated in our brains make us stop and say ‘Whoa, that looks really nice.’
 We start to zoom in and think that if we were to have it too then we’d also look nice.”

-3. Sometimes scarcity and FOMO motivate us as a result of anxiety
+3. Sometimes scarcity and FOMO motivate us as a result of anxiety.

 According to Maurya, the fear of missing out intensifies upon the perception of scarcity.
-When a product or service is limited (this could be in supply or time), its value increases and consumers are more likely to prioritize it as a result.
+When a product or service is limited (this could be in supply or time), its perceived value increases and consumers are more likely to prioritize it as a result.

 “When an individual knows that supply for something is limited, such as one-time offers or exclusive products, they are likely to make decisions based on fear instead of the merit or need of the product,” said Maurya.

-4. Scarcity, FOMO and social proof can all work together to motivate us
+4. Scarcity, FOMO and social proof can all work together to motivate us.

 One large reason scarcity and FOMO can motivate consumers is their connection to social norms and expectations.
-The more people are raving for a product and the more demand there is for it, the more other consumers will want those products for themselves.
+The more people are raving about a product and the more demand there is for it, the more other consumers will want those products for themselves.

 “When it comes to social psychology, if a bunch of people have this product and they’re having fun, or this product is making their life easier, then having this product in my life will probably increase my social status,” said Maurya.
-This line of thinking, she says, has a great impact on consumers and will drive them to make purchases.
+This line of thinking, she says, has a significant impact on consumers and will drive them to make purchases.

 (Read more about scarcity and FOMO.)

-#3 -The psychology of fast-food nostalgia
+#3 - The psychology of fast-food nostalgia

 Krystine Batcho, Ph.D., a psychology professor at LeMoyne College in Syracuse, New York; Charles Spence, Ph.D., professor of experimental psychology at Oxford University; and Paul Rozin, Ph.D., a psychology professor at the University of Pennsylvania, spoke on the root causes of nostalgia, how the fast-food industry has cultivated a loyal fan base and what role psychology plays in it all.